phueb/BabyBERTa/README.md

 3. Multiple sentences may be combined (but default is 1) into a single sequence.
 4. Each sequence is sub-word tokenized with custom-trained BBPE Tokenizer from `tokenizers`.
 5. Multiple sequences are batched together (default is 16).
-6. Each batch of sequences is input to a custom trained `tokenizers` BBPE Tokenizer, which produces output compatible with the `forward()` method of BabyBERTa.
+6. Each batch of sequences is input to a custom trained `tokenizers` Byte-Level BPE Tokenizer, which produces output compatible with the `forward()` method of BabyBERTa.